 A California Contractor License Bond Guide: What You Need to Know

 In California, all businesses or individuals who construct or alter any building, highway, road, parking facility, railroad, excavation, or other structure must be licensed by the California Contractors State License Board (CSLB) if the total cost exceeds $500.
-As such, anyone who wants to become a serious contractor must obtain a California contractor license to practice.
 One important aspect of this is obtaining a contractor license bond.
-This article will go over the basics and FAQs of contractor licensing bonds in California, including the requirements, new Senate mandates, and an overview on how claims can be filed against this bond.
+This article will review the basics and FAQs of contractor licensing bonds in California, including the requirements, new Senate mandates, and an overview of how claims can be filed against this bond.

 What is a contractor license bond?